anikash1232/heist-simulator/README.md

   - Once too many failures occur, the vault enters permanent lockdown.

 All fields must be private. `secret` should also be `final` since it never changes.

+### Constructors

+You should have two constructors, chained together using the `this` keyword such that the default constructor calls a specialized constructor.
+- The specialized constructor should take in the `secret` code and set it to the instance variable's value.
+- The default constructor should initialize it to `"TOP_SECRET_LAUNCH_CODES"`

 ### Method: `accessVault`